 Be aware that treatment can depend on the area of your body suffering, for instance, skin is very thin and likely to be more sensitised in the décolletage area, while the skin barrier on your back is thicker, so can be more responsive to potent treatments such as retinol.

-Murad Clarifying Body Spray, £36, can be applied to any bodily breakouts pre-moisturizer (it has a genius directional nozzle) spritzing skin with clarifying salicylic and glycolic acid along with all-rounder skin barrier preserving niacinamide.
+Murad Clarifying Body Spray , £35.89, can be applied to any bodily breakouts pre-moisturizer (it has a genius directional nozzle) spritzing skin with clarifying salicylic and glycolic acid, along with all-rounder skin barrier preserving niacinamide.

-Go easy at first as it can be drying and don’t neglect hydration.
-Veto heavy body creams and opt for something light, oil-free and easily absorbed.
-Thick moisturisers can be occlusive and not let the skin breathe, trapping bacteria in the skin.
-Cerave's SA Smoothing Cream, £11.99, is a good, lightweight option according to Dr Sophie.
+Go easy at first as it can be drying and be sure to keep skin moisturised after use.
+Swap heavy body creams for something light, oil-free and easily absorbed. — thick moisturisers can be occlusive and prevent the skin from breathing, trapping bacteria in the skin.
+Cerave's SA Smoothing Cream, £12.50, is a great, lightweight option.

-Follow up with a similarly non-greasy sunscreen during the daytime- Bioderma Photoderm Max Spray SPF 50+, £17.50, provides high levels of UVA and UVB protection without the slimy film and acne angering formulation that puts so many sufferers off wearing sunscreen altogether.
+Follow up with a similarly non-greasy sunscreen during the daytime- Bioderma Photoderm Max Spray SPF 50+, £19 , provides high levels of UVA and UVB protection without the slimy film and acne-angering formulation that puts so many sufferers off wearing sunscreen altogether.

-To freshen up and keep bacteria at bay during the day, Dr Stefanie rates the cooling, mattifying and lightly astringent powers of La Roche-Posay Serozinc spray, £7.50 for 150ml.
+To keep bacteria at bay during the day, Dr Stefanie rates the cooling, mattifying and lightly astringent powers of La Roche-Posay Serozinc spray, £10 for 150ml.

-Mist over chest and back, and dab on Clinique Clinical Anti-Blemish Solutions Clinical Clearing Gel, £22, if any isolated zits are rearing their heads.
+Mist over chest and back, and dab on Clinique Clinical Anti-Blemish Solutions Clinical Clearing Gel , £16, if any isolated zits are rearing their heads.
 I swear by this stuff for shrinking even volcanic acne outbreaks, although if you do apply during the day always follow with SPF, as the high salicylic acid content will make the skin more susceptible to burning.

 Spanx and figure-hugging sportswear look great and all, but we all know they can harbour bacteria like nothing else, especially if chafing is a factor.
 Acne mechanica can occur when clothing rubs against your skin and causes irritation, plus heavy fabrics aren’t helping.
 “Wear breathable clothing as much as possible as occlusion can aggravate acne on the body,” Dr Stefanie adds.

 6. Cut back on dairy and sugar

-If you're experiencing a lot of body breakouts, particularly on the chest and back, Dr Sophie suggests monitoring your dairy intake; "High dairy diets are linked with acne.
-I'd also look at sugar consumption as this is often related to spots.
+If you're experiencing a lot of body breakouts, particularly on the chest and back, Dr Sophie suggests monitoring your dairy intake.
+"High dairy diets have been linked to acne.
+I'd also look at sugar consumption as this can be related to spots.
 It's not to say go completely sugar-free but think about cutting back."

 7. Take supplements to support your skin

-Sophie recommends trying ProClear by Zenii, £50 for 60 capsules.
-It contains zinc and is effective in controlling breakouts.
+Meanwhile, Dr Sophie recommends ProClear by Zenii, £60.50 for 60 capsules, a more targeted product which contains zinc to help control breakouts.
 "Because it's in supplement form it works all over your body better than a topically applied product," she says.

 8. Go see a pro

 If your off-piste acne simply isn’t shifting despite lifestyle and bedding changes, it may be time to turn to a derm, especially if long-term damage is a concern.
 Plus, different kinds of body acne are caused by different things.

-Fitzrovia clinic Pfeffer Sal offers a treatment specifically for acne on your back, named Back to Front.
+Over in Fitzrovia, Pfeffer Sal offers a treatment specifically for acne on your back, named Back to Front .
 It targets acne, scarring, blackheads and uneven texture with a peel, extractions and LED treatment to target bacteria and take down inflammation, as well as a massage for a relaxing element.
-It costs £150 for one hour 15 minutes and our tester said it was the best treatment of her life thanks to the combo of deep relaxation and impressive spot-clearing results.
+It costs £185 for one hour 15 minutes and our tester said it was the best treatment of her life thanks to the combo of deep relaxation and impressive spot-clearing results.